mlrun/mlrun/docs/serving/graph-ha-cfg.md

 - If a graph includes the following: consumer -> remote r1 -> remote r2
    - Then the window should be the sum of: consumer’s buffer size + MIF to r1 + MIF to r2.
 - If a graph includes calling to remote r1 and r2 in parallel
-   - The Winodw should be set to: consumer’s buffer size + max (MIF to r1, MIF to r2)
+   - The Window should be set to: consumer’s buffer size + max (MIF to r1, MIF to r2)